-Prosciutto is made from seasoned pork legs.
-First, the chosen meat is salted and left for a few weeks.
+In brief, Prosciutto is made from seasoned pork legs.
+Firstly, it is necessary to salt the meat and leave for a few weeks.
 This time prevents any bacteria growth on meat and allows the salt to draw out blood and moisture.
 Further, the salted ham adds a unique flavor to prosciutto.
 After that, you need to wash the pork legs properly and leave them to dry at a controlled temperature for one to three years.
-In simple terms, prosciutto is a perfect blend of time, salt, and air.
+In other words, prosciutto is a perfect blend of time, salt, and air.

 Since prosciutto has become world famous, the prosciutto-producing methods differs from producer, region and consortium.
-Some of these varieties are Prosciutto di Modena, Prosciutto di San Daniele DOP, Prosciutto di Parma DOP, Prosciutto Toscano, and Prosciutto di Carpegna.
+So that these varieties are Prosciutto di Modena, Prosciutto di San Daniele DOP, Prosciutto di Parma DOP, Prosciutto Toscano, and Prosciutto di Carpegna.
 Prosciutto di San Daniele DOP is exclusive for the Friuli Venezia Giulia region in Italy.
-This variety is famous for its sweet and dark flavour.
+Hence, this variety is famous for its sweet and dark flavour.
 Similarly, Prosciutto di Parma DOP is unique to Parma province.
 The province climate directly impacts on providing special flavour.

 As we already know, Prosciutto flavors vary according to the Manufacturing location..
 But in common, they are of salty and sweet taste.
 Typical prosciutto is in pink and brownish-red colors.
 Each slice is streaked with fat.
 When seasoning Prosciutto, several spices and herbs like black pepper, garlic, juniper, and rosemary are added for an unforgettably delicious meal.
 You may have heard the increased value of old stamps; similarly, when prosciutto aged, it can give you a complex taste.